pandas-dev/pandas/doc/source/user_guide/basics.rst

 Sorting
 -------

-Pandas supports three kinds of sorting: sorting by index labels, sorting by column values, and sorting by a combination of both.
+pandas supports three kinds of sorting: sorting by index labels, sorting by column values, and sorting by a combination of both.

 .. _basics.sort_index: